Ichaelus/Github-Classifier/Documentation/Documentation.md

 ### Overview
 <img src="/Documentation/component_correlation.png">
-The basic components of our Application are divided into a PHP-server with a dedicated databasec connection and a local Python-Bottle-server.
+The basic components of our Application are divided into a PHP-server with a dedicated database connection and a local Python-Bottle-server.
-The PHP-server manages the storage and acces to all saved repositories and a large part of generating and preprocessing them.
+The PHP-server manages the storage and access to all saved repositories and a large part of generating and pre-processing them.
 To be independent of operating systems and further complications we decided to present all graphic elements in the client browser using HTML.
 As most machine-learning algorithms are too complex to implement them by ourselves without spending an extraordinary time effort, we relied on pre-existing libraries.
 The easiest access to such is available with Python so we chose it as our main backend language.